Desktop A-Game

 - Is the version of Firefox matching that within the Fileset

-Do not just use the active time, unless intentional.
-Devices will continually enter and leave the Smart Group if this is set to only use the Active Time, each day.
-If an item is associated in this way, associated Filesets will trigger every time the device enters the group.
+Do not base the Smart Group only on the active time unless that is intentional.
+Devices will enter and leave that Smart Group every day, and associated Filesets can trigger each time the device enters the group.

 Deeper Dive